fbarrento/data-factory/README.md

 </p>

 ------
-A powerful, type-safe **test data factory** library for PHP.
-Create flexible test data for any PHP class or array structure.
+**The modern test data factory for PEST.** Write cleaner, more maintainable PHP tests with expressive factories.

+Inspired by Laravel's Eloquent factories, Data Factory brings the same elegant API to any PHP project—no framework required.

 > **Requires [PHP 8.4+](https://php.net/releases/)**

 ## Features

+- ✅ **Write DRY test code** - Define test data once, reuse everywhere
+- ✅ **Readable test assertions** - Clear intent with named states like `->succeeded()`
+- ✅ **Easy complex objects** - Create nested graphs without boilerplate
+- ✅ **Built with PEST in mind** - Works with any PHP testing framework, optimized for PEST
-- ✅ **Framework-agnostic** - Works with any PHP project, not tied to Laravel or Eloquent
+- ✅ **Framework-agnostic** - Works with any PHP class, not tied to Eloquent
-- ✅ **Type-safe** - Full PHP 8.4+ generics with 100% type coverage
+- ✅ **Type-safe factories** - Full PHP 8.4+ generics with 100% type coverage
-- ✅ **Flexible data** - Create objects or arrays, perfect for API testing
-- ✅ **Faker integration** - Generate realistic fake data out of the box
+- ✅ **Faker integration** - Realistic test data out of the box
-- ✅ **States & sequences** - Define reusable variations and cycle through values
-- ✅ **Nested factories** - Build complex object graphs easily
-- ✅ **Clean syntax** - Chainable, intuitive API

 ## Installation